das-amlan/Building-a-demand-forecasting-model-using-PySpark/README.md

 * `Online Retail.csv`: The dataset used for analysis and forecasting (not provided here).

 # Key Steps

-1. Data Splitting
+1. **Data Splitting**
-The data is split into training and test sets based on the date "2011-09-25".
+   * The data was split into training and test sets based on the date "2011-09-25".
-  * All data up to and including this date forms the training set.
+   * All data up to and including this date formed the training set.
-  * Data after this date forms the test set.
+   * Data after this date formed the test set.

-1. Data Preprocessing
+2. **Data Preprocessing**
-The following steps are performed:
+   * The following steps were performed:
      * Extracted relevant columns: "Country", "StockCode", "InvoiceDate", and "Quantity".
      * Derived additional features such as "Year", "Month", "Day", "Week", and "DayOfWeek".

-1. Forecasting Model
+3. **Forecasting Model**
    * A time series forecasting model was built using the training data to predict future quantities sold.
-  * The model's performance was evaluated using the MAE metric on the test set.
+   * The model's performance was evaluated using the Mean Absolute Error (MAE) metric on the test set.

-1. Evaluation
+4. **Evaluation**
    * The Mean Absolute Error (MAE) for the forecast on the test set was calculated.

-1. Quantity Prediction
+5. **Quantity Prediction**
    * Predicted the total quantity of products expected to be sold during Week 39 of 2011.

 # Results
 * Mean Absolute Error (MAE): 9.04